jaimevillegas/hello-rails-react/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 We would like to thank Microverse for helping us in the journey to become a Fullstack developer 🌹

-Special thanks to https://www.behance.net/gregoirevella for making an awesome design idea.

 <p align="right"><a href="#readme-top">👆</a></p>